knightmoves-curriculum/advanced-c-sharp/README.md

 1. **Using DTOs (Data Transfer Objects) in APIs**
     - Separating internal models from external-facing DTOs for better API design.

+1. **Mapping Entities to DTOs with AutoMapper**
+    - Using AutoMapper to simplify mapping between domain models and DTOs.

 1. **Many-to-many Relationships**
     - Modeling data with entity relationships